-I hereby authorize Knapp Orthodontics to publish before and after FULL photographs/videos taken of me or my child for use in their print publicat consultations, hung in their office, research, education, on their social me Instagram, etc.) and on their website.
-I understand that my name will be known as the stagram of t tion, professional edia (Facebook, I acknowledge that since my participation in publications, professional codisplay, research, education, social media and websites produced by Knap voluntary, I will receive no financial compensation.
-I further agree that my participation in any publication, professional considisplay, research, education, social media, and website produced by Knap confers upon me no right of ownership whatsoever.
-I release Knapp Orthodontics, its contractors and its employees from liabs me or any third party in connection with my participation. ility for any claims by Participant's Signature: Date: Guardian Signature:I Date: I would like to decline the use of my photos or my child's photos: Participant's Signature: Date:
+I hereby authorize Knapp Orthodontics to publish before and after FULL FACE/MOUTH photographs/videos taken of me or my child for use in their print publication, professional consultations, hung in their office, research, education, on their social media (Facebook, Instagram, etc.) and on their website.
+I understand that my name will be kept confidential.

+I acknowledge that since my participation in publications, professional consultations, office display, research, education, social media and websites produced by Knapp Orthodontics is voluntary, I will receive no financial compensation.

+I further agree that my participation in any publication, professional consultations, office display, research, education, social media, and website produced by Knapp Orthodontics confers upon me no right of ownership whatsoever.

+I release Knapp Orthodontics, its contractors and its employees from liability for any claims by me or any third party in connection with my participation.

+Participant's Signature: Date: Guardian Signature: Date:

+I would like to decline the use of my photos or my child's photos:

+Participant's Signature: Date:

+KNAPP ORTHODONTICS